othnin/Garden-Site/README.md

 Feature51524 - Currently in the weathersensor views whenever we remove a city it make an API call to the weather station when we should just read it from the DB

+Feature6424 - Implement websocket and channels to communicate with PI code.